 - Employee wellbeing - Burnout can negatively impact both mental and physical health, and often results in presenteeism and absenteeism.
 Organisations have a moral and legal obligation to look after the wellbeing of their staff.

 - Financial cost to the organisation - The cost of absenteeism and presenteeism can be detrimental to organisations.
-Although we are slowly moving out of the height of the pandemic, the long-term negative effects of issues such as long COVID and patient waiting-list backlogs are likely to remain.
+Although we are no longer in the pandemic, the long-term negative effects of issues such as long COVID and patient waiting-list backlogs are likely to remain.

 - Patient care - How staff are feeling can impact on the quality of care provided to patients.
 Staff who have constant exposure to traumatic events associated with caring responsibilities, can often experience compassion fatigue.